microbiomedata/metaT_ReadsQC/docs/index.rst

     - clumpify=true       :  Run clumpify; all deduplication flags require this.
     - extend=false        : Extend reads during merging to allow insert size estimation of non-overlapping reads.
     - jni=true             : Enable C code for higher speed and identical results.
     - usejni=false        : Do alignments in C code, which is faster, if an edit distance is allowed.
-This will require compiling the C code; details are in /jni/README.txt.
+This will require compiling the C code.
     - khist=true  :  Generate a kmer-frequency histogram of the output data.
     - maq=10       :  Reads with average quality (before trimming) below this will be discarded.
     - maxns=1     :  Reads with more Ns than this will be discarded.